EffectOrientedProgramming/book/Chapters/managing_dependencies.md

 - We have to copy/paste `ServiceImplementation` numerous times
 - We have to manage multiple levels of dependencies. `LandingPage` and `ServiceImplentation` have to be manually connected.

+### Annotations

+Pros
+- "Easy" in the sense that they do not require much code at the use-site
+- Smoother refactoring, as the injection system will determine what needs to be passed around

+Cons
+- Does not follow normal control flow or composition
+- Typically, relies on some framework-level processing that is not easily controlled by the user